turingschool/front-end-curriculum/projects/jet-fuel.md

 * **5 points** - The developer makes a few, large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 * **0 points** - The application was not checked into version control.

-## Projects are due on Monday of week 2, by 9:00 a.m.
-We will provide a submission form for all teams to submit their GitHub repo and production link.
+## Projects are due on Monday of week 2, by 9AM.
+Create one submission file for your project based on [this template](https://github.com/turingschool/front-end-submissions-public/blob/master/1703/mod-4/jet-fuel/submission-template.md) by copying it to a new file called YOURNAME-PARTNERSNAME.md in the same directory.
+Submit it as a PR to the front-end-submissions repo.

 ### Project is worth 160 points with 25 extra points possible